Illogicalll/Automarker/README.md

-# Will Murphy Individual Project
+# AutoAssign - Will Murphy Individual Project

+Find the setup instructions in `src/README.md`